sampsyo/hass-smartthinq/README.md

        smartthinq:
            token: [YOUR_TOKEN_HERE]
            region: US
-           language: en-us
+           language: en-US

    Use your refresh token and country & language codes.
-If region and language are not provided, then 'US' and 'en-us' are default.
+If region and language are not provided, then 'US' and 'en-US' are default.
    Start up Home Assistant and hope for the best.

+   > Please note, at least for region `NL` the language should be in lowercase (e.g. `en-us`).

 Dishwasher Visualization Example
 --------------------------------